Edge Statistics for Lozenge Tilings of Polygons, II: Airy Line Ensemble: Introduction

 \subsection{Acknowledgements}

 The work of Amol Aggarwal was partially supported by a Clay Research Fellowship.
 The work of Jiaoyang Huang was partially supported by the Simons Foundation as a Junior Fellow at the Simons Society of Fellows and NSF grant DMS-2054835.
-The authors heartily thank Vadim Gorin for very helpful comments on this paper, as well as Erik Duse for highly enlightening discussions on \cite{LSCE,DMCS}.
+The authors heartily thank Shirshendu Ganguly, Vadim Gorin and Lingfu Zhang for very helpful comments on this paper, as well as Erik Duse for highly enlightening discussions on \cite{LSCE,DMCS}.